MrRahmat/sunspot-go/readme.md

-# SolarSploit
+# sunspot-go

-Sample malicious program that emulates the SolarWinds attack vector.
+Sample malicious program that emulates the SolarWinds attack on build process.

 1. Listen for processes that use the go compiler
 2. Wait for a syscall to open a main.go file